shakes76/PatternAnalysis-2023/recognition/46990480_StyleGAN2/README.md

 ## Implementation
 As mentioned, the StyleGAN2 model was implemented with the objective to generate reasonable clear images of the brain.
 The models utilised within this project (found in the `modules.py` directory) were based on the original [StyleGAN](https://arxiv.org/pdf/1912.04958.pdf?ref=blog.paperspace.com) & [StyleGAN2](https://arxiv.org/pdf/1912.04958.pdf) papers as well as this [light weight StlyeGAN2 implementation](https://blog.paperspace.com/implementation-stylegan2-from-scratch/) found online.
-This StyleGAN2 implementation wa then modified and re-tuned to run on the OASIS brains dataset.
+This StyleGAN2 implementation was then modified and re-tuned to run on the OASIS brains dataset.
 One critical parameter which had to be re-tuned was the latent space dimensions.
 The original paper utilised a style vector ($w$) dimension of 512.
 As such the models were modified to accommodate this new latent dimension.